Walk, Don’t Run!

 In early April, Stannah Stairlifts sponsored a tournament in Italy in an effort to expand the sport’s reach.

 The mission of Stannah Stairlifts is to fulfill the needs of those, who despite their age, desire to live comfortably.
 With a Stannah Stairlift the elderly are able to easily navigate their homes safely and independently.
-At the core, both Walking Soccer and Stannah strive to provide increased mobility to the elderly, which is why Stannah was a perfect match to sponsor this tournament.
+At their core, both Walking Soccer and Stannah strive to provide increased mobility to the elderly, which is why Stannah was a perfect match to sponsor this tournament.
 Stannah Stairlifts and Walking Soccer are proof that age does not have to prevent you from continuing to pursue your passions.